 Blazon keywords: Gules, One, Fess, Invected, Argent, Charged, Lioness, Azure, Armed, Langued and Udder.

-Port and windows, Between, Pointed, Armed, Ermine, Azure, Wreath, Charged, Castle, Five, Decoration, Crown, Open royal crown, Crowned, Created, Quarterly, Outlined in sable, Two, Coat of arms, Sword, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Lion, Masoned, Semi-circular, Or, Beaked, Leather, Argent, Without divisions, Civic, Base, Purpure, Rampant, Kingdom of Castile and Leon, Sable, Semé, Supporter (animal), Crest, Plain tincture, Freehand, Three, One and Helm.
+Port and windows, Between, Watercolor, Pointed, Armed, Azure, Bibliography, Wreath, Charged, Castle, Crown, Open royal crown, Crowned, Created, Quarterly, Outlined in sable, Two, In pale, Coat of arms, Sword, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Leopard, Lion, Masoned, Semi-circular, Or, Beaked, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Kingdom of England, Sable, Century XX, Crest, Plain tincture, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,